-For good reasons, Dragon Quest is one of the most popular JRPGs in the world.
+Dragon Quest is one of the most popular JRPGs in the world, and with good reason.
 Dragon Quest Builders 2 is the sequel to the action-adventure sandbox spinoff title of the beloved franchise.

 Dragon Quest Builders 2 introduces many quality-of-life improvements to its predecessor.
 If you loved the first game, you’d most likely enjoy all the improvements in the sequel.
 For newcomers, skipping the first game and hopping on the sequel is perfectly valid.

 As for the gameplay itself, Dragon Quest Builders 2 shares many similarities to Minecraft.
 However, it’s also a JRPG at heart so expect it to lean more into those elements.
-At the end of the day, you’ll still explore, gather resources, fight monsters, and, most importantly, build to your heart’s content.
+You can still explore, gather resources, fight monsters, and, most importantly, build to your heart’s content.

-While they are sandbox titles, games like Stardew Valley hover a soft goal for the players to work toward however they see fit.
-Dragon Quest Builders 2 is filled with many quests of that nature.
+While they are sandbox titles, games similar to Stardew Valley often have a soft goal for the players to work towards however they see fit.
+Dragon Quest Builders 2 is full of many quests of that nature.
 For instance, it’s up to you how you’ll complete the many side missions given by the NPCs.

 Dragon Quest Builders 2 has an expansive toolset for you to create whatever you want.
 Furthermore, you’ll unlock more content as you progress through the game.
-Accessible, in-depth, and addicting, Dragon Quest Builders is a great game for those looking for games like Stardew Valley.
+Accessible, in-depth, and addicting, Dragon Quest Builders is a delight to play through.

 Available on Microsoft Windows, Mac OS X, Linux, Xbox One, Nintendo Switch, PlayStation 4, iOS, and Android

-Graveyard Keeper prides itself as the “most inaccurate medieval cemetery management sim.”
-It’s a morbid twist on games like Stardew Valley, as you’ll be thrust into a world of the undead, ethical conundrums, and ruthless capitalism.
+Graveyard Keeper prides itself on being the “most inaccurate medieval cemetery management sim.”
+It’s a morbid twist on sandbox games, as you’ll be thrust into a world of the undead, ethical conundrums, and ruthless capitalism.

 There are many activities to do inside and outside your humble cemetery that will keep you busy.
 Graveyard Keeper’s features a complex crafting system that lets you create anything you need.